If you need to return to the previous section, please click here.

 However, course participants should be aware that there are often

-several ways to achieve a similar result in R
+several ways to achieve a similar result in R and the

 examples we are providing as part of this course are by no means the